ADVERTISEMENT

 Annesa Nanjala Wekesa

 Annah Nanjala Wekesa is a journalist at The Kenya Times, with a strong focus on business and education stories.
 With a keen interest in how these sectors shape society, Annah crafts compelling narratives that resonate with readers and offer insightful perspectives.
-She holds a Bachelor of Arts in Communication and Media from Kisii University and has developed strong storytelling skills, with a commitment to integrity and precision in every piece.
+She holds a Bachelor of Arts in Communication and Media from Kisii University, where she has developed strong storytelling skills, with a commitment to integrity and precision in every piece.
 Her work aims to inform, educate, and inspire, ensuring that every story leaves a lasting impact.
 She can be reached at [email protected].

 Michael Owino

-Mr. Michael Owino is a Multimedia journalist and Voice Over artist with a Bachelor of Arts in Journalism and Mass Communication.
+Mr. Michael Owino is a Multimedia journalist and voice-over artist with a Bachelor of Arts in Journalism and Mass Communication.
 He strives to bring stories to life through a variety of mediums.
 His primary interests lie in Technology and other human-interest stories.
 He can be reached at [email protected]

 Exton Njau